 Did you know that it is possible to catch early signs of diabetes through regular eye exams, and that diabetes can affect your vision?
-Diabetic retinopathy can be detected during an eye exam by an ophthalmologist or optometrist.
+Diabetic retinopathy can be detected during an eye exam by an ophthalmologist.
 An exam by your primary doctor, during which your eyes are not dilated, is not an adequate substitute for a full exam done by an eye care professional.
 People who have diabetes are also at increased risk for other eye diseases, including glaucoma and cataracts.
 Regular eye exams can help detect these diseases early and prevent or delay vision loss.

 A cataract is a clouding of the natural lens inside the eye.
 Cataracts develop as part of the natural aging process of the eye.
-However, cataract development can be caused by or be speed up by previous eye surgery, injury, certain diseases, and even some medications.
+However, cataract development can be caused by or be sped up by previous eye surgery, injury, certain diseases, and even some medications.
 Cataract development usually does not harm the eye but causes blurry vision.

 Modern cataract surgery is highly successful with over 99% of patients regaining useful sight.
 Cataract surgery is performed as an outpatient surgery under local or topical anesthesia.
 Upon arriving at the surgery center, drops will be placed in your eye to dilate your pupil and an IV will be placed to administer a light sedative.
-The skin around your eye will be cleansed a sterile drape will be placed.
+The skin around your eye will be cleansed and a sterile drape will be placed.
 Under an operating microscope, the surgeon will make a small incision and insert an ultrasound-driven instrument that breaks up the cataract as the pieces are suctioned (aspirated) out of the eye.
 This technique is called phacoemulsification.

 Then a small foldable artificial lens (intraocular lens, or IOL) is placed inside the eye.
 Today there are options for patients to consider in deciding on which intraocular lens is right for you.
 The choice of which intraocular lens is appropriate for you depends on several things like the health of your eyes, any other eye conditions you may have, and your desire to decrease your dependency on glasses.